Armed Peasant Association: Decline and revival

 On 22 July 2017, two cousins of Albino and Alfredo Jara Larrea, namely Rodrigo and J. Argüello Larrea, disappeared in the Concepción Department.
 As the police investigated the area where they had last been seen, they found traces of a militant camp, suggesting that the two had been abducted.
 Just a few days before this incident, the vigilante self-defense group "Justicieros de la Frontera" had kidnapped the sister-in-law of Alejandro Ramos, another Leftist rebel leader.
 Sometime before October 2017, the Armed Peasant Association was refounded by Feliciano Bernal Maíz, a Leftist militant who had been expelled by EML, and two sisters of Albino and Alfredo Jara Larrea, namely Zulma and Emiliana Jara Larrea.
 The first known action of the new Armed Peasant Association was a raid on the "La Novia" ranch on 10 October 2017.
 The group's members, of unknown number, operate as part-time insurgents, stealing and extorting farms during periodic raids and then returning to civilian life.

 On 21 April 2019, gunmen attacked a farm, destroying much equipment.
-On 8 May, the Armed Pasant Association claimed responsibility for the attack and threatened more attacks in the future in a video.
+On 8 May, the Armed Peasant Association claimed responsibility for the attack and threatened more attacks in the future in a video.
 Days later, a gunfight between ACA and security forces in the area of Alemán Cue, Horqueta, resulted in the death of Zulma Jara Larrea, sister of Albino and Alfredo Jara Larrea.
 By 2021, ACA consisted of at least four members who were heavily armed and was led by the brothers Feliciano and Hugo Bernal Maíz.
 In that year, ACA was responsible for a series of at least eight kidnappings for ransom in Concepción Department.
 In three cases, the kidnappings ended with murder, such as in the case of Jorge Ríos Barreto, the son of a farm owner, who was shot by ACA militants after they had demanded $200,000 to return him alive to his family.
+In early August 2021, suspected ACA militants attacked a police station at San Alfredo, injuring one person.

+Second near-destruction

+In November 2021, ACA reportedly suffered heavy losses in a clash, with four of its members being killed.
+Its leaders, Feliciano and Hugo Bernal Maíz, were reportedly among the dead.
+Security forces initially claimed credit and declared the group destroyed, but journalists later revealed that drug smugglers had actually been responsible for ACA's defeat.
+On 16 December, police raided two locations in Puentesiño, Sargento José Félix López, arresting three individuals and killing one after a shootout.
+Weaponry found at the locations were later identified as having previously been used by ACA militants.

+In November 2022, an alleged ACA member, Darío Mancuello, was murdered by the brother of an EPP member in Kurusu de Hierro, Concepción.
+Based on witness reports, police judged the incident to have resulted from a drunken dispute which had gone out of control.
+By 2023, security forces assumed that ACA still existed, though it had been greatly weakened due the loss of its commanders over the previous years.